First Time User? Sign Up Now

 Treatment options for inflammatory myofibroblastic tumor include the following:

 Complete surgical removal, when feasible, is the mainstay of therapy.
 In a series of nine patients, four patients achieved continuous remission after complete resection, three patients with residual disease recurred but later achieved continuous remission, and one patient with metastatic disease responded to multiagent chemotherapy.[Level of evidence: 3iiA] The benefit of chemotherapy has been noted in case reports.
+A review of German studies identified 37 patients younger than 21 years with inflammatory myofibroblastic tumors.[Level of evidence: 3iiA] The overall 5-year EFS rate was 75%, and the OS rate was 91%.
+Of 20 patients, 17 had complete resections with no recurrences.
+All other patients were treated with a combination of surgery and various chemotherapy regimens.
+Surgical resections can be limited to those procedures that preserve form and function.

-There are case reports of response to either steroids or NSAIDs.[86,87] A series of 32 patients aged 18 years and younger found that complete excision was the mainstay of therapy, although some patients were treated with steroids or cytotoxic chemotherapy.
+There are case reports of response to either steroids or NSAIDs.[90,91] A series of 32 patients aged 18 years and younger found that complete excision was the mainstay of therapy, although some patients were treated with steroids or cytotoxic chemotherapy.
 OS was 94%; three patients relapsed, and two of them died of the disease.
 When complete excision was performed, with or without other treatments such as steroids, there was a high survival rate for patients with this disease.[Level of evidence: 3iiA]

 Inflammatory myofibroblastic tumors respond to ALK inhibitor therapy, as follows: